Polygala verticillata (Whorled Milkwort)

-This milkwort species is generally found SW of a line from Kittson county in the NW, running down through the Metro to Houston county in the SE.
-It frequents open grasslands and woodland openings.
+Whorled Milkwort is present in about a third of Minnesota, found in open grasslands and woodland openings.
 The flower spike is similar to the related Seneca Snakeroot (P. senega) but the latter has alternate leaves and is typically unbranched.
-It is also very similar to White Milkwort (Polygala alba), which is not present in MN but is just to our west and south on the Great Plains, has more pure white flowers with green centers in clusters up to 3 inches long, and alternate leaves.
-There are 3 recognized varieties of P. verticillata, distinguished by the length of the flower stalk and whether leaves are whorled all the way up the stem (excluding the flower clusters).
-P. vercillata var. isocycla, with nearly stalkless flowers (stalks .3mm or less) with whorls all along the stem is present in Minnesota.
+It is also very similar to White Milkwort (Polygala alba), which is not present in MN but is just to our west and south on the Great Plains, has more pure white flowers with green centers in clusters up to 3 inches long, mostly alternate leaves, only the lowest 1 or 2 nodes with whorled leaves.
+There are multiple varieties of P. verticillata, but these are not universally accepted; they are apparently distinguished by the length of the flower stalk and whether leaves are whorled all the way up the stem (excluding the flower clusters).
+P. vercillata var. isocycla, with nearly stalkless flowers (stalks .3mm or less) with whorls all along the stem is considered the var present in Minnesota.

 Please visit our sponsors

-Photos courtesy Peter M. Dziuk taken in Otter Tail County.
+Photos by Peter M. Dziuk taken in Otter Tail County.